Today I am excited to share with you this upcycled DIY Potting Bench!

 Since this was a standard base cabinet, the height was perfect as-is.

 But, if you are taller or want to have your work area higher, then you could add extra height by adding a wood base or feet to your cabinet.

 If you are using an old piece of furniture for your potting bench project (like an old dresser or table), be sure to measure its height to make sure it will be comfortable as a work space.

 So here is my husband’s first upcycled diy project with Fusion Mineral Paint:

 It’s a little rough in places . . . he didn’t paint the inside or the toe kick, but since it’s going to sit on our porch I don’t think it really matters.

 Overall, he did a great job updating this cabinet and I know we will be able to enjoy it for a long time!

-Fusion is an awesome choice for a project like this, since it cures up to be 100% waterproof!
+Fusion is a great option for a project like this, since it cures up to be waterproof and wipeable.
 The cedar too is plenty durable for the top–remember its normal use is in fencing?

-So for $12.50, plus some leftover materials, we have a pretty little potting bench/cabinet for our porch.
-And I have a happier husband, who now has more storage outside, and one more cabinet to use for inside.
+And I have a happier husband, who now has more storage outside, and one more cabinet to use inside.

 Several of my blogging friends have their own upcycled diy potting bench plans to share!